olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 -> editor title displays the filename (= default), there's no action toolbar (for pushing/pulling from/to cluster)

+COMMENT: usecase's title is unclear, steps are ok.

 **Irrelevant change, no notification**
 1. "Edit..." resource
 1. add space after property value